 Please note: At the time of the earthquakes, and in the first two years after, I ran a website under the domain name CafeReflections.com.
 I posted many articles and images about my Canterbury Earthquake experiences there.
-In recent times I have been rebranding my websites and CafeReflections.com is now redirected to the book of the same name.
-Any personal reflections have been retired from the Internet.
+In recent times I have been rebranding my websites and the CafeReflections.com domain is no longer owned by me.
+Any personal reflections from that website have been retired from the Internet.
 Today’s anniversary reflection is the first one in approximately three years to be shared publicly.
 This has made it quite lengthy.
 I thank you for taking the time to read and glimpse into one earthquake survivor’s journey to recovery.

 Three Vows to Keep Away the First World Darkness of our Disaster

 22 February 2016 – written at 8:37 a.m.

 Darkness.
 Deep, black, terrifying.
 My world is crashing down around me.
 I feel so alone and yet I know I am not.
 There are others here.
 A city full of people, some like me, struggling to overcome the anxiety and terror and loss triggered five years ago today.
 Others getting on with it as best they can.
 For many, their lives have been changed in ways we cannot possibly imagine – physically altered from crush injuries that damaged nerves or irreparably ripped their bodies apart.

 I woke this morning in the darkness that overcomes me periodically.
 Post-Earthquake Stress, triggered by other small and large stressors, such as three in past week: the 5.9 Magnitude Valentine’s Day Earthquake, news of a loved family member being diagnosed with cancer, and an unexpected conflict with a third party.

 Each of the past 5 years have had major stressors, all causing upheaval and chaos in my life.
 I feel like I am lurching from one mini disaster to another.
 I know I’m not alone in experiencing a chaotic time since the earthquakes.